forselli-stratio/grafana-reporter-stratio/README.md

 # Stratio Grafana Reporter

 Stratio grafana reporter is a tool based on IzakMarais/reporter, which is a service that generates a PDF report from a Grafana dashboard.
+After generating the PDF, Stratio Grafana Reporter also sends this report to the email account you configure.

+Stratio Grafana Reporter also sends the PDF report to the email account you configure.

 Stratio Grafana reporters runs as a Metronome job.